notaphplover/sora-js/README.md

 Tests can be run using the run task defined in the gulpfile of the project:

-## Build process

-This library uses Gulp to perform the build task.

-This task can be performed calling the task 'build' defined in the gulpfile.js of the project:

 ```
 node ./node_modules/gulp/bin/gulp.js test
 ```